- This is a solo project where I assumed the following roles:

 The second pivot

-After analyzing the results of my user survey and interviews, I realized that no amount of gamified nutrition education will convince people who are apathetic to their health—that their poor dietary choices are on a collision course with their health.
+I realized then that no amount of gamified nutrition education will convince those who are apathetic to their health—that their poor dietary choices are on a collision course with their health.

-This insight led me to shift ingrain’s target user group.
-Instead of trying to convince unmotivated adults to eat healthily through a gamified nutrition education app—Ingrain will instead empower people who have made the decision to transition into plant-based, whole foods.View the full user research analysis
+This insight led me to shift Ingrain’s target user group.
+Instead of trying to convince unmotivated adults to eat healthily through a gamified nutrition education app, Ingrain will instead empower those who have made the decision to transition into plant-based foods by empowering them with the tools they need to succeed.View the full user research analysis

 Analyzing the competition